:: Subscribe to our newsletter

 Backtesting Expert Step by Step Tutorial

 1. Start the Backtesting Expert The Backtesting Expert can be started from the Windows Start Menu-> Programs -> TraderCode -> Backtesting Expert.
-This launches a spreadsheet model with multiple worksheets that allows you to download data, generate technical analysis indicators and run back tests on the different strategies.
+This launches a spreadsheet model with multiple worksheets for you to generate technical analysis indicators and run back tests on the different strategies.

-You will notice the Backtesting Expert includes many familiar worksheets like "DownloadData", "AnalysisInput", "AnalysisOutput", "ChartInput" and "ChartOutput" from the Technical Analysis Expert model.
-This allows you to run all your back tests quickly and easily from a familiar environment.
+You will notice the Backtesting Expert includes many familiar worksheets like "DownloadedData", "AnalysisInput", "AnalysisOutput", "ChartInput" and "ChartOutput" from the Technical Analysis Expert model.
+This allows you to run all your back tests quickly and easily from a familiar spreadsheet environment.

 The diagram below shows the two strategies.